andrew0milne/Markov/README.md

-# AR Pool
+# Procedural Tile map maker - Markov Chains

-The code I wrote for the university module '*Applied Game Technologies*' More information on this can be found [**here**](http://google.com)
+The code I wrote for the university module '*Procedural Methods*' More information on this can be found [**here**](http://google.com)

-Note: Most of the project files are not present as they are from a framework I do not own.